caltechlibrary/dataset/INSTALL.md

 -----------------------

-There is an experimental installer.sh script that can be run with the following command to install lastest table release.
+There is an experimental installer.sh script that can be run with the following command to install latest table release.
 This may work for macOS, Linux and if you're using Windows with the Unix subsystem.
 This would be run from your shell (e.g. Terminal on macOS).